Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Manufacturing Process of Cotton

-Cotton fabrics are often used in making underwear, children's clothing, some socks, towels, bedding, sheets, blankets, bathrobes, bras, pajamas along curtains.
+Cotton fabrics are often used in making underwear, children's clothing, some socks, towels, bedding, sheets, blankets, bathrobes, bras, pajamas, and curtains.

-Light cotton fabrics are used in the manufacture of blouses, shirts, t-shirts, and dresses.
-Thick cotton fabrics such as gabardine are used for making pants, and cotton linens.
+Light cotton fabrics are used to make blouses, shirts, and dresses.
+Thick cotton fabrics such as gabardine are used to make pants and linens.

 Household Applications of Cotton